-Why is the hard upper torso the most important part of the spacesuit?
-Why does the author mention astronauts "scratching their noses one last time" before they go into space?
+Why is the hard upper torso the m ost important part of the spacesuit?

+hing their noses one last time" before they go into

+spa ace?

 Imagine that you want to be an astronaut.
-Mention one thing that you might like and one thing that you might not like about being an astronaut.
+Men tion one thing that you might like and one thing

+peing an astronaut.
 Explain why.

+: like and why:

+What i mgm Tirke and willy.

+\A/I 0 = ± 1,; + at like and when

+what i might n ot like and why:

+©

+.
+16

-What I might like and why: What I might not like and why: Let's write Send your family or friends a postcard from space telling them what it's like.
+Send your family or friends a a postcard from space telling them what it's like.

+Lovovo